Nerrukku Ner: Plot

 Shanthi and Suriya, accompanied by a lawyer, come to Raghu's house to get Sona back.
 At that time, Raghu suffers a serious asthma attack while in the bathroom, and everyone saves him.
 After recovering, Raghu tells everyone that Sona is not in his sister's house but has been kidnapped by Muthukumaraswamy, who is out on bail.
-In a turn of events, Raghu issues a fake passport to Muthukumaraswamy, but Raghu does not want him to escape from the police.
-The two heroes join hands to make sure that this does not happen.
-Sona is with Muthukumaraswamy's wife, Maya and brother-in-law, Kachiram in a van.
-Vijay and Suriya both search for Sona, then find out that she is in a van.
+In a turn of events, Raghu issues a fake passport to Muthukumaraswamy but does not want him to escape from the police.
+Vijay and Suriya join hands to ensure this does not happen.
+Sona is in a van with Muthukumaraswamy's wife Maya and brother-in-law Kachiram.
+Vijay and Suriya search for Sona, then realize she is in a van.
 Sona, after seeing both Vijay and Suriya on a bike, throws her family photo from the van.
-Meanwhile, the van reaches the safe place, and Kachiram calls Muthukumaraswamy to share the news of their arrival.
+The van reaches the safe place, and Kachiram calls Muthukumaraswamy to share the news of their arrival.
 They both decide to insert a bomb in Sona's hearing device.
 Maya then decides to save the child.
-Her brother Kachiram fights her and puts her in the van and activates the bomb which will explode in 10 mins.
+Kachiram fights her, puts her in the van, and activates the bomb, which will explode in 10 minutes.
 Then, Vijay and Suriya catch the van, and a fight between Kachiram and Vijay ensues.

-Meanwhile, Suriya takes Sona home along with her hearing device which still has the bomb.
-In the middle of the fight, Kachiram drives away in a car.
+Meanwhile, Suriya takes Sona home along with her hearing device, which still has the bomb.
+In the middle of the fight, Kachiram drives away.
 Maya shouts to Vijay to save Sona by telling him about the bomb.
-At the airport, Kanthaswamy, the Chennai Deputy Commissioner of Police, arrests Muthukumaraswamy.
+At the airport, Kanthaswamy, the DCP of Chennai, arrests Muthukumaraswamy.
 As Suriya reaches home, Vijay follows them.
 Once Vijay reaches home, he throws away Sona's hearing device before the bomb goes off.
-The film ends Vijay and Suriya becoming best friends again after a long time and reconciling with their lady loves, and Raghu and Shanthi also embrace each other with Sona.
+The film ends with Vijay and Suriya becoming best friends again after a long time and reconciling with their lady loves, and Raghu and Shanthi also embracing each other with Sona.